camptocamp/charts/openshift-acme/README.md

 openshift-acme is ACME Controller for OpenShift and Kubernetes clusters.
 It will automatically provision certficates using ACME protocol and manage their lifecycle (like automatic renewals).

-CAUTION: Please note that this chart was only tested on openshift and is only cluster-wide.
+CAUTION: Please note that this chart was only tested on openshift

 ## Enabling ACME certificates for your object

 Once openshift-acme controller is running on your cluster all you have to do is annotate your Route or other supported object like this:

 ```yaml